 —Lawyer Referral Panel, California Lawyers for the Arts (current)

-—Pro bono staff, Community Enterprise & Solidarity Economy Clinic, University of Illinois at Chicago (current)
+—Community Enterprise & Solidarity Economy Clinic, University of Illinois at Chicago (2025)

-—Thought Partner/Artist Mentor, National Center for Choreography’s Creative Arts Administration program (2024-current)
+—Thought Partner/Artist Mentor, National Center for Choreography’s Creative Administration Research (2024-current)

 —Stewardship Committee, Non Profit Democracy Network (2020-21)